Stage Fright: Causes, Mechanisms, and the Key to Overcoming It

 • A blank mind or headache

-In my case, the deciding factor was a huge failure in a music competition.
+In my case, the decisive factor was a major failure during a music competition.

 Common examples:

-• Making a mistake when reading aloud in class
+• Making mistakes while reading aloud in class

 • Failing during a performance and being laughed at

-• Not being able to answer a question well during a meeting
+• truggling to answer a question during a meeting

-When such experiences are intense or repeated frequently, your brain associates being in front of people with danger.
-As a result, you develop stage fright.
-It’s not just personal experiences; witnessing someone else being harshly reprimanded in front of others can also cause a fear of being in the spotlight.
+When such experiences are intense or happen repeatedly, your brain starts to associate being in front of people with danger.
+As a result, stage fright develops.
+Even witnessing someone else being publicly embarrassed can create this fear.

-Thus, to overcome stage fright, it’s necessary to reprogram your brain’s memory that “being in front of people is not dangerous” through successful experiences or mental training.
-This process is akin to moving on from heartbreak by forming new, positive relationships.
+To overcome stage fright, you need to reprogram your brain’s memory, teaching it that “being in front of people is not dangerous.”
+This can be done through successful experiences or targeted mental training.
+The process is similar to moving on from heartbreak by creating new, positive memories.

-Lastly, let’s explain the mechanism of stage fright.
-When the brain holds on to the perception that being in front of people is dangerous, standing in front of others triggers the sympathetic nervous system, leading to tension—this is the mechanism of stage fright.
+When the brain holds the perception that being in front of people is dangerous, simply standing before an audience activates the sympathetic nervous system, resulting in physical tension—this is the mechanism of stage fright.

 Functions Sympathetic Parasympathetic